replexica/replexica/readme.md

     The i18n engine uses AI to translate the text, and the more it's used, the better it gets.
 The very first version used plain gpt-3.5, though currently it's more like a mix of Llama + Google Vertex AI + GPT + Mixtral, and we're switching between models regularly as we improve the API.

 The core idea behind Replexica is simple: apps must be multi-language by default, from day one. **The Internet is global, and so must be any software that runs on it.**

-## Getting Started

-We've prepared a [Getting Started](/getting-started.md) guide that walks you through the process of setting up Replexica Compiler with Next.js App Router.
-Check it out!

 ## The Replexica Rule